 - Creditors: create a list of all of the creditors you owe money to, as well as how much money you owe them.

-- Income: supply evidence of all of your income, as well as the frequency of these payments.
+- Income: gather evidence of all of your income, including bank statements, as well as the frequency of wage payments.

-- Assets: develop a list of every asset you currently have.
+- Assets: develop a list of every asset you currently have and include estimates on the total value of all assets.

-- Living expenses: detail a list of your monthly living expenses, including clothing, food, shelter, transportation, and utilities, for example.
+- Living expenses: prepare a detailed list of your monthly living expenses, including clothing, food, shelter, transportation, and utilities, for example.

-A Kings Mountain Bankruptcy Lawyer In Your Corner
+Our Kings Mountain Bankruptcy Lawyer Is in Your Corner